For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 Path to Victory: Below are the end of round positions for the last 8 winners:

 First Round Leader Analysis: First round leader(s), their wave and winning score since 2010.
 Full First Round Leader stats are here.

 For the record, here's the breakdown of Bermudagrass PGA Tour victors in the field since 2008:

-In 2014, Ben Crane had missed out on US Open qualification in Memphis and then proceeded to shoot blistering opening rounds of 63-65 to take total control of the tournament by Saturday morning (play was delayed by thunderstorms).
+In 2014, Ben Crane had missed out on US Open qualification in Memphis on the Monday prior to the tournament.
+He then proceeded to shoot blistering opening rounds of 63-65 to take total control of the tournament by Saturday morning (play was delayed by thunderstorms).
 His win came at a juicy 175/1.
 Prior to Crane, Harris English again came off the back of missing out on U.S. Open spot at the Monday Qualifier and grabbed his first ever PGA Tour victory at 66/1.
 Harrison Frazar in 2011 qualified for Congressional on the Monday and then arrived at TPC Southwind with little form and delivered a 275/1 victory for the bookmakers.
-However those kind of results go alongside 2008, 2010 and 2012 where Justin Leonard, Lee Westwood and Dustin Johnson could focus solely on the tournament in Memphis rather than the U.S. Open for which they were already safely qualified.
+However those kind of results go alongside 2008, 2010, 2012, 2016 and 2017 where Justin Leonard, Lee Westwood, Dustin Johnson and Daniel Berger (twice) could focus solely on the tournament in Memphis rather than the U.S. Open for which they were already safely qualified.

 My selections are as follows: